Daily Fantasy Site Reviews

 What We Cover In Our Fantasy Reviews

-When we review a fantasy site, we go digging for the real information.
+When we review a fantasy site, we dig for real information.
 Unlike a lot of reviews you will find online, which are just paid advertisements for a company, we are in no way interested in being kind to a fantasy site.
 We don't feel one way or another about it; we're simply looking to be honest and impartial.
 If that comes across as kind, it's because a site has earned it.
 Likewise, if it comes across as harsh, it's because a site has earned it.
-We allow only the information of the site to paint our reviews, and to that end there are a certain set of areas we cover.
+We only allow the information on the site to paint our reviews, and to that end, there is a certain set of areas we cover.

 Some of the things we cover about a fantasy site will include:

-• The site's various leagues offered, from small dollar leagues to the huge million-dollar tournaments
+• The site's various leagues offered, from small-dollar leagues to huge million-dollar tournaments

 • The site's bonus structures and what you will have to do before a bonus actually clears

-• The site's banking options, as in the types of methods you can use to deposit and withdrawal cash
+• The site's banking options, as in the types of methods you can use to deposit and withdraw cash

 • The site's reputation, as in how popular the site is with its particular base, in its genre